rently-io/.github/profile/README.md

 # Release management

 ### CI/CD
-Perhaps one of the greatest assets surrounding an IT project is a proper continous intergration and delievery enveronment.
+Perhaps one of the greatest assets surrounding an IT project is a proper CI/CD enveronment.
 The project relies on Github actions to perfom various CI/CD tasks.

-Upon each PRs
+Upon any PRs from a development branch to a master branch, usually taking place at the end of sprints, 2 process are performed.
+To begin with, the code is automatically tested and dockerised to a remote Dockerhub repository and then deployed on Heroku.
+Should a test fail, the process is terminated and a notification is sent.

+In parallel, static code analysis is performed using Sonarcloud's online tool.
+A comment to each PRs is appended with the static code results.
+Generally, the results are good.
+However, security vulnerabilities within the pushed code are usually immediately addressed for the reminder of the sprint.

+Also, Github Dependabots keep track of any outdated or flawed dependacies in the repository and automatically upgrades them if needed.

+This templated is replicated across all repositories.

 ### Testing